efieldsVFX/Scripts/README.md

 This repository contains various production scripts and tools organized into different categories.

+## Directory Structure

+The repository is organized as follows:

-## ProductionScripts Directory
+### ProductionScripts Directory

 The `ProductionScripts` directory contains the following tool collections:

-- **Metahuman_tools**: Scripts and utilities for working with Metahuman assets in Unreal
+- **Maya_tools**: Scripts and utilities for Maya automation and asset management
+- **Nuke_tools**: Tools for Nuke compositing and automation
+- **Pipeline_tools**: Core pipeline infrastructure and utilities
 - **SocialMedia_tools**: Tools for social media analysis and management
-- **engine_tools**: Scripts related to engine-specific operations
-- **project_tools**: General project management and workflow tools
-- **texture_tools**: Scripts for texture processing and management
+- **Unreal_Tools**: Scripts and tools for Unreal Engine integration

-Each directory contains its own README with more detailed information about the specific tools and their usage.
+Each directory contains specialized tools and utilities for different aspects of the production pipeline.
+For detailed information about specific tools and their usage, please refer to the README.md file within the ProductionScripts directory.

+## Getting Started

+Please refer to the README.md file in the ProductionScripts directory for detailed setup instructions, dependencies, and usage guidelines for specific tool suites.